jonnonz1/nz-statute-book/acts/public/2001/new-zealand-superannuation-and-retirement-income-act-2001.md

 ### 5A Interpretation of Part 4 and Schedule 6
 In Part 4 and in Schedule 6, unless the context otherwise requires,—
-  - **Commissioner** means the office of the Retirement Commissioner continued by this Part
+  - **Commissioner** means the office of the Retirement Commissioner continued by Part 4
   - **Government** means the Executive Government of New Zealand
   - **Minister** means the Minister of the Crown who is, with the authority of the Prime Minister, responsible for the administration of Part 4.